marcbowes/marcbowes.github.io/_posts/2013-12-30-hello-rust.markdown

 feel the need to turn theory into practice.
 So here goes.
 A series of short experiments designed to help me learn and understand Rust.

-To get going, I did a `brew install rust` and `M-x package-install RET rust-mode RET`.
+To get going, I did:

+1. Install Rust via `brew install rust`
+2. Install the Emacs (24) mode via `M-x package-install RET rust-mode RET`.

     > which rust
     /usr/local/bin/rust